explaingit

 Prompt 2

-How do I use FlexboxLayoutManager with RecyclerView to display a grid of items that wraps responsively?
+How do I use FlexboxLayoutManager inside a RecyclerView in Android to display items that wrap onto new rows?

 Prompt 3